 I tried to request for a pool villa facing the Grand Fountain, but they said that there was a power outage and all the villas on that side were not available!
 Sheesh..
 Maybe that’s the same reason why the Grand Fountain was not working.
 So anyway, here is a photo taken by my friend from a pool village facing the Grand Fountain.

 We just made do with a room at the other end of the resort.
 Without further ado, let’s enter!

 There were two big beds in the villa, which the kids jumped on immediately (and hence explaining the fallen pillow).

-And the TV area had a beautiful hibiscus on the floor.
+There were hibiscus pictures decorating the wall and the TV area had a beautiful hibiscus on the floor.

 Tea (TWG, no less) and coffee (Nescafe… really?
 TWG tea but Nescafe coffee?) were provided.

 The TV was an Internet TV with movies on demand (like airplanes entertainment systems).
 But the selection was pretty sad.
 The movies weren’t exactly blockbuster hits and the only movie on the list I heard of was… Interstellar *yawnz*.
 If you think I’m being picky, we were staying at Hotel Equatorial in Malacca before this and their internet TV had shows like Avengers, Captain America, Thor, Hobbits, Captain Philips, Frozen, The Maze Runner… and so on and so on.
 So yeah, the internet TV here was crappy in comparison.

 There were wardrobes with bath robes, iron, ironing board and umbrellas.
 Bath towels, pool towels, toiletries (with a view) etc were all provided.